What will CDC-V (Classic Debate Camp-Virtual) look like?

 CDC-V campers will get the full lab experience.
 They will enjoy working closely with our expert and caring staff members and enjoy learning alongside other eager debaters.
 CDC-V will prioritize interactive contact time with instructors over pre-recorded lectures.
 CDC-V will maintain our exceptional staff to student ratio of better than 1 to 3 overall (27 instructors for 71 students).
 In 2020, every lab had 4 instructors and 10-14 students so that there were plenty of opportunities for individualized instruction.
 CDC-V will follow a shorter daily schedule than in-person camp in order to limit screen time.

 First, Preserving the Lab Experience: The lab group functions as each camper’s learning team.
 But instead of meeting in a classroom, lab groups will meet in Zoom video conferences.
 Lab time will include synchronous learning with the whole lab, small group work with 3-4 students, and one-on-one sessions with instructors, as well as time to work off-line by oneself or with one’s partner.
 In their labs, students will discuss the resolution, brainstorm arguments, workshop cases, develop blocks, work on drills, participate in practice rounds, receive feedback on their progress, and have fun together.

-Altogether, students will have about 8-9 hours of live instruction per day.
-On the final two days of CDC-V we will hold an online debate tournament in which everyone will compete.
+Altogether, students will have about 7 hours of live instruction per day.
+On the final day of CDC-V we will hold an online debate tournament in which everyone will compete.
 After each round of the tournament, students will receive extensive oral critiques from their judge.